 Lymph passes through processing and collection centers called lymph nodes which:

 Massage has been shown in numerous studies to relieve stress, improve circulation and lymph flow, enhance immune function, relieve muscle and joint pain, and correct various disorders of the muscles and nerves.
-Manual Lymphatic Drainage (MLD) is an advanced therapy in which the practitioner uses a range of specialised and rhythmic gentle pumping techniques to move the skin in the direction of the lymph flow.
+Manual Lymphatic Drainage (MLD) is an advanced therapy in which the practitioner uses a range of specialized and rhythmic gentle pumping techniques to move the skin in the direction of the lymph flow.
 This promotes lymph flow, which in turn removes waste products.

 Chronic dehydration can slow and stagnate the flow of lymph.
 This is just another reason to make a serious effort to drink sufficient pure water each day.